fomightez/guide_to_intermine-binder/part_2.md

 -----

+Here is the amazing thing about Part I: the most important part to making the Intermine web service useful via the binder session you launched, was the fact I simply added `intermine` as a line in my [`requirements.txt`](https://github.com/fomightez/intermine-binder/blob/master/requirements.txt).

+Because of that, when I pointed [the mybinder.org](https://mybinder.org/) site at the repository that included that [`requirements.txt`](https://github.com/fomightez/intermine-binder/blob/master/requirements.txt) file, it launced the session witih the ability to use Python to communicate with Intermine.
+I added a few other useful items on top of [the example available here](https://github.com/binder-examples/requirements), but that was all that was really required.
+If that is sufficient for you right now, you can try another practical demo next and read more about the Binder system later if you choose; however, if you must understand this now, skip down to [here](#mybinderorgbinder-and-github) and return for the next practical demo later.

 Let's take on a more in-depth example making use Intermine via Binder, and see how we can take advantage of Python along the way.

 Practical demonstration II: more realistic use of Intermine via Binder and taking advantage of Python
 ----------------------------------------------

-TBD
+COMING SOON.

 -----

 Before concluding, I am going to cover some of the technical aspects briefly and offer options to those wanting to pursue various options further.
+Feel free to skip to [the 'Where to next?' section below](https://github.com/fomightez/guide_to_intermine-binder/blob/master/part_2.md#where-to-go-next) though as the next few sections are intended more for those looking to consider further aspects touched on earlier, mainly about the underlying tech.

 ----